 - Health sciences

-There are also many excellent brick-and-mortar colleges in the Los Angeles area, and many of these offer classes that have mixed online and on-campus components.
+There are also many excellent brick-and-mortar colleges in the Los Angeles area that have mixed online and on-campus components.
 These classes are an option if you are studying a subject, such as film production, that requires you to work with specialized equipment that a school provides on-site.

 Online Degree Programs in Los Angeles: Which Degree Levels Do They Offer?

 Los Angeles, Long Beach, and Santa Ana online schools offer degrees at every level.
-Your earning potential increases with each degree you attain.
-These national median weekly wages for each degree level paint a clear picture.
+Your earning potential is likely to increase with each degree you attain.
+These 2015 national median weekly wages for each degree level paint a clear picture.

 (Source: U.S. Bureau of Labor Statistics)

 Online schools in Los Angeles also offer certificate programs to equip you with specific skills, such as Web design, that allow you to enter a particular job market or advance your career within an industry.